TariqAHassan/EasyMoney/README.md

 ep = EasyPeasy('/path/of/your/choosing')
 ```

-If this directory does not contain all of the required DataBases, it
+If this directory does not contain all of the required databases, it
 will be populated with them.
 Conversely, if the the directory already contains
 some of the required databases, ``EasyPeasy()`` will automagically
 read in the existing databases and generate only those databases that are missing.